SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains

 Figure \ref{fig:archive-db-sizes} shows a comparison of ArchiveDB sizes for 40M blocks.
 Here, we have used two combinations of optimizations: node specializations and delta nodes.
 We can see that the two optimizations are complementary and both contribute to the overall reduction in size.
 The delta node alone reduces the size by 25.48\%, while the node specializations alone reduce the size by 67.53\%.
 The combination of the two optimizations reduces the size by 94.99\%, going from 16141 GiB to 809 GiB.

 As shown before, the delta nodes are responsible for a significant reduction in the overall size of the archive database.
 To better understand the impact of delta nodes on the archive database's growth rate, we can examine how different combinations of delta node implementations affect it.
 Figure \ref{fig:archive-db-growth-rate-delta-comparison} shows the growth rate of the archive database for the first 4M blocks with different combinations of delta node implementations.
-It is clear that the inner delta nodes have the greatest impact on the growth rate of the archive database, as they grow quickly due to ArchiveDB's copy-on-write nature.
+The inner delta nodes have the greatest impact on the archive database's growth rate, as they grow quickly due to ArchiveDB's copy-on-write nature.